digitalurban/just-weather-pebble-watchface/README.md

 A clean and simple watch face for Pebble smartwatches that provides the current time and essential weather information at a glance.

-## What's New in Version 1.3.0
+## What's New in Version 1.4.0

+* 📊 **Visual Progress Indicator:** Real-time countdown showing time until next weather update (15-minute cycle)
+  * Elegant horizontal line with dot indicators showing elapsed time
+  * Customizable through settings - enable/disable as preferred
+  * **Enabled by default** to showcase the feature
+* 🌤️ **Fresh Weather Data:** Now uses forecast data 15 minutes ahead instead of current conditions for more up-to-date information
 * ⏰ **Hourly Vibration Feature:** Optional gentle vibration at the top of each hour for time awareness
-* ⚙️ **Configurable Settings:** Full settings page with unit conversions and preferences:
+* ⚙️ **Enhanced Configurable Settings:** Expanded settings page with new options:
   * Temperature units: Celsius (°C) or Fahrenheit (°F)
   * Wind speed: mph or km/h
   * Precipitation: millimeters (mm) or inches (in)
   * Hourly vibration: Enable/disable hourly time alerts
-* 🔄 **Immediate Settings Updates:** All settings take effect instantly without app restart
+  * **Update countdown:** Show/hide the weather update progress indicator
+* 🔄 **Dynamic Layout Management:** Progress indicator can be toggled on/off in real-time with perfect spacing
-* 🐛 **Enhanced Settings Persistence:** Fixed settings loading/saving for reliable preference storage
+* 🐛 **Enhanced Settings Persistence:** Improved settings loading/saving for reliable preference storage
 * 🌤️ **Comprehensive Weather Conditions:** Expanded to 25+ specific weather descriptions from Open-Meteo

 ## Features

 * **Time:** Displays the current time in a large, easy-to-read font with optimized spacing.
+* **Weather Update Progress:** Visual countdown indicator showing time until next weather refresh (15-minute cycle):
+    * Horizontal progress line with dot indicators
+    * Shows elapsed time since last update with filled/empty dots
+    * Perfect spacing that integrates seamlessly with the watch face design
+    * **Optional:** Can be disabled for a cleaner look through settings
 * **Hourly Vibration:** Optional gentle vibration alert at the top of each hour for time awareness during meetings or focused work.
 * **Configurable Units:** Comprehensive settings for personalizing your weather display:
     * **Temperature:** Switch between Celsius (°C) and Fahrenheit (°F)